dynamsoft-docs/barcode-reader-docs/parameters/reference/require-start-stop-chars.md

 ## Setting Methods
-`RequireStartStopChars` is supported to be set through JSON template.
+`RequireStartStopChars` can be set via JSON template.

 ### As JSON Parameter
 `RequireStartStopChars` as a JSON parameter is a number value defined as below.